-This document describes how to install and work with Texas Instruments' (TI) Platform Support Package for OMAP35x platform for Linux 2.6.29-rc3.
-The PSP Package serves to provide a fundamental software platform for development, deployment and execution.
-This abstracts the functionality provided by the hardware.
+This document describes how to install and work with Texas Instruments' Platform Support Package (PSP) for OMAP35x platform running Linux.

+This PSP provides a fundamental software platform for development, deployment and execution on.
+It abstracts the functionality provided by the hardware.
 The product forms the basis for all application development on this platform.